Ardesh1r/Today-app/README.md

 Search locations on a built-in map and get direction.

 ✔️  Search within application

-The application developed by Ardeshir Shojaei and had reached +3000 downloads in the first 6 months in 2017 in the [CafeBazaar app store](https://cafebazaar.ir/app/com.example.ardeshir.today/?l=en) , but since 2019 the application will no longer receive software updates.

 This application is coded using the following technologies:
 --------------------